Acosix/alfresco-keycloak/README.md

 - Share logout action triggering a Keycloak logout (logging user out of other applications handled by Keycloak if those support Keycloak back-channel logout requests)
 - [RFC 8693 OAuth 2.0 Token Exchange](https://tools.ietf.org/html/rfc8693) (a [preview functionality in Keycloak](https://www.keycloak.org/docs/latest/securing_apps/#_token-exchange) to properly delegate the Share-tier authentication to the Repository, if signed on via Keycloak SSO

+All authentication functionality of this addon is based on OpenID Connect.
+Though Keycloak does support SAML clients, no support was implemented to have Alfresco act as a SAML client against Keycloak as an alternative to OpenID Connect client behaviour.

 # Configuration

 The configuration of both the Keycloak server and this module offer a large number of properties to adjust, and various modes of operation.
 Therefore, the following sub-documents have been created to provide details and guides: